-- (1) Exit monitors are deployed at key entrances and exits in the ward area.
-Exit monitors and audible and visual sensors are deployed in the access control area of geo-fence.
+- 1. Exit monitors are deployed at key entrances and exits in the ward area.
+Exit monitors, and audible and visual sensors are deployed in the access control area of geo-fence.
 Exit monitors connect to the switch through wired Ethernet links.
-Location information of exit monitors is configured on the healthcare management server. - (2) During moving, when a baby is close to an exit monitor (the distance is usually less than 4 m), the 125 KHz module of the baby wristband can detect the Beacon frames sent by the exit monitor.
-The baby wristband identifies the received information, and uses its 433 MHz radio module to send the information, such as the exit monitor ID, to the RFID card.
+Location information of exit monitors is configured on the healthcare management server. - 2.
+During moving, when a baby is close to an exit monitor (the distance is usually less than 4m), the 125 kHz module of the baby wristband can detect the Beacon frames sent by the exit monitor.
+The baby wristband identifies the received information and uses its 433 MHz radio module to send the information, such as the exit monitor ID, to the RFID card.
 The RFID card sends a packet containing the information to the AP using a serial interface protocol.
-The AP transmits the packet to the healthcare management server through the Ethernet uplink. - (3) If the exit monitor is deployed in the access control area of geo-fence, the 125 KHz radio module of the exit monitor sends special Beacon frames.
+The AP transmits the packet to the healthcare management server through the Ethernet uplink. - 3.
+If the exit monitor is deployed in the access control area of geo-fence, the 125 kHz radio module of the exit monitor sends special Beacon frames.
 When the baby wristband detects the frames, it uses its 433 MHz radio module to send alarm information to the 433 MHz radio module of the exit monitor.
-After receiving the alarm information, the exit monitor immediately triggers alarm reporting by the audible and visual sensor, and sends the alarm information to the healthcare management server. - (4) The healthcare management server locates the area of the baby and monitors the baby' location in real time based on the received information such as exit monitor ID.
-It also achieves baby theft prevention and records information such as alarms on baby theft prevention.
+After receiving the alarm information, the exit monitor immediately triggers alarm reporting by the audible and visual sensor, and sends the alarm information to the healthcare management server. - 4.
+The healthcare management server locates the baby and monitors the baby's location in real time based on the received information, such as exit monitor ID.
+It also helps prevent baby theft and records information, such as alarms, on baby-theft prevention.